 Merchant Cash Advances

-The last mainstream type of financing available to transport companies is merchant cash advances.
-Merchant cash advances differ from all the other options in one major way: the cost of borrowing is set at the start of the agreement, and does not alter no matter how long it takes to pay back the funds.
+The last major type of financing for transport companies is a merchant cash advance (MCA).
+MCAs work differently from traditional loans: the cost of borrowing is set at the start and does not change, no matter how long it takes to repay.

 If you’re interested in getting a cash advance for your business, talk to BizFund.
 We have over a decade of experience catering to small and medium-sized businesses for all their cash advance needs.